-Governor Newsom signed Assembly Bill (AB) 1482, which added Section 1946.2 to the California Civil Code, to address and create a number of rental housing policies including maximum annual rent increases for certain properties, just cause eviction protections for those evicted due to no-fault of the tenant, and relocation assistance for those displaced.
+Governor Newsom signed Assembly Bill (AB) 1482, which added Sections 1946.2, 1947.12 and 1947.13 to the California Civil Code, to address and create a number of rental housing policies including maximum annual rent increases for certain properties, just cause eviction protections for those evicted due to no-fault of the tenant, and relocation assistance for those displaced.
 AB 1482 went into effect on January 1, 2020, and sunsets on January 1, 2030.
 AB 1482 is the basis for the City's proposed Tenant Protections Ordinance.
 Below is a summary of AB 1482:

-Rent Cap

-- Places an upper limit on annual rent increases: five percent (5%) plus cost-of-living inflation based on the Consumer Price Index (CPI) up to a maximum of 10 percent (10%) increase each year. - Allows only one rent increase over a 12-month period. - Rent cap is only applicable to existing tenants, and landlord may increase rent as needed in between tenancies. - Exemptions from this rent cap include: - Properties issued a Certificate of Occupancy within last 15 years. - Single family homes, townhouses, and condominiums, unless owned by investment trust, corporation or LLC. - Owner occupied duplexes. - Properties subject to more restrictive local rent control ordinances.

-At-Fault Just Cause Eviction Protection

-- Landlords who evict tenants for an at-fault eviction are not required to pay the tenant any type of relocation assistance.
-Examples of at-fault just causes include:

-- Non-payment of rent.
+- Rent Cap - Places an upper limit on annual rent increases: five percent (5%) plus cost-of-living inflation based on the Consumer Price Index (CPI) up to a maximum of 10 percent (10%) increase each year. - Allows only one rent increase over a 12-month period. - Rent cap is only applicable to existing tenants, and landlord may increase rent as needed in between tenancies. - Exemptions from this rent cap include: - Properties issued a Certificate of Occupancy within last 15 years. - Single family homes, townhouses, and condominiums, unless owned by a real estate investment trust, corporation or LLC, in which one member is a corporation. - Owner-occupied duplexes. - Properties subject to more restrictive local rent control ordinances. - At-Fault Just Cause Eviction Protection - Landlords who evict tenants for an at-fault eviction are not required to pay the tenant any type of relocation assistance.
+Examples of at-fault just causes include: - Non-payment of rent. - Breach of material lease term.

-- Criminal activity.

-- Breach of material lease term.

-- Commission of nuisance, waste, or criminal acts.

-- Subletting unit.

-- Failure to vacate after providing notice.

-No-Fault Just Cause Eviction Protection

-For events of eviction that are not the fault of the tenant (no-fault) but are a legal cause for eviction are referred to as "no-fault just cause".
+- Commission of nuisance, waste, or criminal acts on the residential real property. - Subletting unit in violation of the tenant's lease. - Failure to vacate after providing notice. - No-Fault Just Cause Eviction Protection - Events of eviction that are not the fault of the tenant (no-fault) but are a legal cause for eviction are referred to as "no-fault just cause".
 In these instances, AB 1482 requires the landlord to provide 30 days' notice to the tenant and the landlord is required to pay an amount equal to one-month's rent as relocation assistance.
-No-fault just causes include:

-- Compliance with a government order or a local ordinance that requires vacation of the unit (e.g., red tag). - Removal of the rental unit from the marketplace. - Intent to demolish or substantially remodel the unit. - Intent to occupy the residential property or for specified family members of the landlord to occupy the property (only if the tenant agrees to such termination or if the lease allows for unilateral termination).
+No-fault just causes include: - Compliance with an order issued by the government or court, or a local ordinance that requires vacation of the unit (e.g., red tag). - Removal of the rental unit from the marketplace. - Intent to demolish or substantially remodel the unit. - Intent to occupy the residential property or for specified family members of the landlord to occupy the property (for leases entered into on or after July 1, 2020, this clause applies only if the tenant agrees to such termination or if the lease allows for unilateral termination for such occupation).